image-js/image-js-docs/docs/Tutorials/Image segmentation with threshold.md

 In this tutorial we are going to cover the threshold operation and how to get a map of regions from the threshold's mask.

+## Synopsis

+Here is a quick summary of this tutorial.

+Threshold is used for [image segmentation](../Glossary.md#image-segmentation) to locate specific regions of interest(ROI) by separating background and foreground of the image.
+By doing so, we can create a map of regions, a `RoiMap` object.
+Before calculating

-### What is threshold and where it is used
+## What is threshold and where it is used

-One of the ImageJS features is the ability to extract and analyze specific regions of the image.
+One of the ImageJS features is the ability to extract and analyze specific regions of the image(regions of interest or ROI).
 However, to get these regions you need to localize them first.
 This is where thresholding comes in.

 Thresholding is an [image segmentation](../Glossary.md#image-segmentation) technique.
 It separates image's foreground objects from their background based on pixel intensity value.
 It works especially well when background is rather simple and well-defined.